Squadrick/rl-winter-mentorship/README.md

 #### Week 5

 Intro to Deep RL.
-The leap from the previous to this will be quite substantial.
+The leap from the previous week to this will be quite substantial.
 The exact specifics of this week is open-ended, it's entirely up to the mentee to decide what they want to pursue.
 A few potential options are: